-- Dosed First Participants in both the Phase 1 and Phase 2 Portions of Ongoing VAX-24 Phase 1/2 Clinical Proof-of-Concept Study in Adults: In February 2022, we announced that the first participants were dosed in the Phase 1 portion of the VAX-24 Phase 1/2 clinical study.
-This was followed by an announcement in April 2022 that the first participants had been dosed in the Phase 2 portion of this study.
-The initiation of the Phase 2 portion, which includes healthy adults 50 to 64 years of age, occurred after the independent Data Monitoring Committee completed a prespecified review of initial Phase 1 safety and tolerability data and recommended that the study progress as planned. - The VAX-24 Phase 1/2 clinical proof-of-concept study is a randomized, observer-blind, dose-finding, controlled study designed to evaluate the safety, tolerability and immunogenicity of VAX-24 in healthy adults (NCT05266456). - The Phase 1 portion of the study is evaluating safety and tolerability of a single injection of VAX-24 at three dose levels and compared to Prevnar 20 in 64 healthy adults 18 to 49 years of age. - o The Phase 2 portion is evaluating the safety, tolerability and immunogenicity of a single injection of VAX-24 at three dose levels and compared to Prevnar 20 in approximately 800 healthy adults 50 to 64 years of age.

-The prespecified immunogenicity endpoints of the Phase 2 portion of the study include an assessment of the induction of antibody responses, using immunoglobulin G (IgG) and opsonophagocytic activity (OPA), at each of the three VAX-24 doses and compared to Prevnar 20 and, for the additional four serotypes contained in VAX-24 and Pneumovax 23, but not in Prevnar 20, the four-fold rise in antibody titers.
-The study is currently being conducted at 13 sites in the United States.
+- Dosed First Participants in Phase 2 Portion of VAX-24 Phase 1/2 Clinical Proof-of-Concept Study in Adults: In April 2022, we announced that the first participants had been dosed in the Phase 2 portion of the VAX-24 Phase 1/2 clinical proof-of-concept study.
+The initiation of the Phase 2 portion, which includes healthy adults 50 to 64 years of age, occurred after the independent Data Monitoring Committee completed a prespecified review of initial Phase 1 safety and tolerability data and recommended that the study progress as planned. - The VAX-24 Phase 1/2 clinical proof-of-concept study (VAX-24 Study 101, NCT05266456) is a randomized, observer-blind, dose-finding, controlled study designed to evaluate the safety, tolerability and immunogenicity of VAX-24 in healthy adults 18-64 years of age. - o The Phase 1 portion of the study is evaluating safety and tolerability of a single injection of VAX-24 at three dose levels and compared to Prevnar 20TM in 64 healthy adults 18 to 49 years of age. - o The Phase 2 portion is evaluating the safety, tolerability and immunogenicity of a single injection of VAX-24 at three dose levels and compared to a single injection of Prevnar 20TM in approximately 800 healthy adults 50 to 64 years of age.
+The prespecified immunogenicity endpoints of the Phase 2 portion of the study include an assessment of the induction of antibody responses, using opsonophagocytic activity, or OPA, and immunoglobulin G, or IgG, at each of the three VAX-24 doses and compared to Prevnar 20^{TM} and, for the additional four serotypes contained in VAX-24 and Pneumovax[®] 23, but not in Prevnar 20^{TM} , the percentage of subjects that experience a four-fold rise in antibody titers.